Project Title

 Description

-- Helmet Unit (User Interface Layer)
+1. Helmet Unit (User Interface Layer)

-- Acts as the primary interaction interface
+- Acts as the primary rider interaction interface

-- Displays alerts using HUD
+- Displays alerts using a heads-up display (HUD)

-- Provides audio + haptic feedback
+- Provides audio and haptic feedback

-- Processes real-time alerts from Bike Module
+- Renders real-time alerts received from the bike module

-- Bike Module (Sensing & Detection Layer)
+2. Bike Module (Sensing & Detection Layer)

 - Core data acquisition unit